Shoeshiner: Modern profession

-The profession is common in many countries around the world, with the revenue earned by the shoeshiner being a significant proportion of a family income, particularly when the father of the family has died or can no longer work.
+The profession is common in many countries around the world, with the revenue earned by the shoeshiner being a significant proportion of a family's income, particularly when the father of the family has died or can no longer work.
 In Afghanistan some children will work after school and can earn 100 Afghanis (around £1) each day.
 Many street children use shoeshining as their only means of income.

 Some cities require shoeshiners to acquire licences in order to work legally.
 In August 2007 shoeshiners in Mumbai, India were told that they could no longer work on the railway stations due to "financial irregularities".
 Every Shoeshine Association was asked to reapply for their license, with many worried that they would lose out to a rival.

 In addition to street shoe shiners, in some countries, among others Japan, the US and Singapore, there are artisanal shoeshines who specialize in the care of bespoke luxury shoes.
 These are usually found at high-priced men's outfitters or operate as independent businesses.

 Since 2017, annual World Championships in Shoe Shining are hosted in London.
 During the contest, the candidates are tasked with shining one shoe to the best of their ability within 20 minutes.
 The best mirror shine is awarded by a jury of experts.
 In London, luxury shoeshining is available in the arcades, particularly in the Princes Arcade, St James's.